imatec/zenpy-test/README.md

 # zenpy-test
-a test base for using zenpy lib
+A Flask codebase for testing zenpy lib